dak180/oxidizer/flam3/README.txt

 changelog:

+02/08/08 non-zero weights for final xforms no longer allowed, and now
+    have no effect.  recompiled windows exes with mingw gcc 4.1 to take advantage of scalability improvements in flam3 2.7.8 (was compiling with mingw gcc 3.4 until now). for fedora package compliance, flam3.pc.in patched by ian weller and moved use of config.h to c files only. release as 2.7.9.

-1/26/08 better scalability across multiple CPUs by using compare and
+01/26/08 better scalability across multiple CPUs by using compare and
     swap (from Tim Hockin).  fix bug in large images (>2GB).  add flam3_srandom and flam3_malloc/free to better support wrapping with python on windows, which links with a different C